This Lemon Cheesecake may be my favorite cheesecake that I’ve eaten in recent history.

 - Make sure you have a baking pan that’s deep enough and wide enough for the springform pan to fit inside.
 A roasting pan is ideal, but I’ve used a large cake pan or a large skillet.
 Get creative if you need to!

 - Protect your springform pan from the water.
-You don’t want any water to seep through the cracks of the pan and make your cust mushy.
-Even if your springform pan says it’s “leakproof” – it’s probably not.
+You don’t want water to seep through the pan’s cracks and make your crust mushy.
+Even if your springform pan says it’s “leakproof,” it’s probably not.
+Tips for this just below.

-To seal off the pan, place a large square of heavy-duty aluminum foil underneath the pan.
-You want the heavy-duty stuff for bigger sheets of foil to completely encompass the base of the pan.
+Place a large square of heavy-duty aluminum foil underneath the pan.
+You want the heavy-duty type because the bigger sheets of foil can completely encompass the base of the pan.
 Gently fold the edges up and around the pan.
 Repeat twice so there are three sheets of foil, to ensure a waterproof seal.
 Gently fold the top of the foil around the edge of the pan.
-I’ve even used duct tape to seal the foil, to prevent water from leaking through.
+I’ve even used duct tape to seal the foil to prevent water from leaking through.

 - This part requires the most patience!
-You must let it chill in the fridge for 5 hours before serving!
-I usually like to let it chill overnight, just to make sure it’s completely set and I’m able to cut clean, pretty slices.
+You must let your Lemon Cheesecake chill in the fridge for 5 hours before serving.
+I usually like to let it chill overnight, just to make sure it’s completely set.

 - Remove the cheesecake from the springform pan.
 You can leave it on the removable bottom, or move it to a serving platter.